hermescenter/gdpr.observer/site/content/team/_index.md

 # Meet The Team

-We're the team producing infrastructure support; activities in member state are handled by the partner organization
+Meet the peopke working on GDPR.observer;

+Below are listed the (partners) organizations supporting the activities in their member state.